OpenHD/Documentation/general/software-faq.md

 #### I just bought a camera which is not supported, how can I use it?

 Not all cameras are usable, that's why we do not support each and every camera, you can try if it is compatible with one of our overlays, if not it isn't compatible.
-In general we do not recommend (or actively) support Autofocus cameras, since they are highly susceptible to vibration wich can even damage your camera.
+In general we do not recommend (or actively) support Autofocus cameras, since they are highly susceptible to vibration which can even damage your camera.